scalamolecule/molecule/db/compliance/jvm/src/test/scala/molecule/db/compliance/test/authorization/AUTHORIZATION_MODEL.md

 **Result:**
 - Member: query, subscribe, save (from role definition)
 - Admin: all actions (from `all` action)
-- No grants needed for Admin (already has capabilities)
+- No action grants needed for Admin (already has capabilities)

 ---